Osha Compliance: Everything You Need to Know

-OSHA compliance means following all OSHA safety regulations which meet the goals of ensuring that employers provide a healthy and safe workplace for their employees.
-OSHA stands for the Occupational Safety and Health Act (OSHA).
+Occupational Safety and Health Act (OSHA) compliance means following all OSHA safety regulations, which require employers to provide a healthy and safe workplace for their employees.
 OSHA is primarily for private sector employers and employees.
 Employees also have rights to make sure that their environment is healthy and safe.

 OSHA mostly applies to those employees and workers in the private sector of the United States workforce.
-This also includes some public sector employees in select US territories and jurisdictions and the 50 states of the contiguous US.
+This also includes some public sector employees in select U.S. territories and jurisdictions and the 50 states of the contiguous United States.
 OSHA is enforced using a federal OSHA program or a state-approved OSHA program.

 OSHA does not cover:

 - Workers who work for agencies that are not regulated by OSHA, like the US Department of Energy

 OSHA covers over 7 million workplaces and focuses on what the employer does or does not do.
 23 states and territories have their own safety regulations that apply to workplaces in public government and private businesses.
 Some of these states and others have stricter requirements and stronger penalties than what OSHA covers.